 - are only passing through Germany and leaving the country via the fastest route available, or

 - in the case of border traffic from high-risk areas (but not Areas of variant of concern): persons who have spent less than 24 hours in a risk area or are only entering Germany for a period of up to 24 Hours.

-In addition, for high-risk areas like Canada (but not areas of variant of concern) the following applies:
+In addition, for high-risk areas the following applies:

 The requirement to quarantine applies to arrivals from high-risk areas until proof of full vaccination, recovery from an infection or a negative test result is submitted via the entry portal of the Federal Republic of Germany (www.einreiseanmeldung.de).

 The quarantine period may be ended on the basis of a negative test carried out no earlier than five days after entry.
 For persons who have been vaccinated or recovered from an infection and arrive from a high-risk area, mandatory quarantine ends immediately after submitting proof of vaccination or proof of recovery.